DominikBorbuliak/MessageBusTestingApp/README.md

    - Find more information about these models and interfaces on this [link](https://www.rabbitmq.com/dotnet-api-guide.html#major-api-elements)
 3. NServiceBus
    - `EndpointConfiguration` is used to setup current endpoint/application, specify transport, set up recoverability options, create queues and create `IEndpointInstance`
-   - `TransportExtensions<T>` is used to setup transport and to connect with service bus
+   - `TransportExtensions<T>` is used to setup transport and to connect with message bus
    - `IEndpointInstance` is used to stop processing of messages and to send messages to queue
    - `IHandleMessages<T>` is used to define message handler
    - Find more information about these models and interfaces on this [link](https://docs.particular.net/transports/azure-service-bus/configuration)